GantaSupriya/Airline-Management-System/README.md

 # Airline-Management-System

 ## Introduction
 Airline Management System is a solely PHP based application.
 It provides a user an easier way to access the system and is user friendly.
-This system helps the user book a flight and delete ine at the same time.
+This system helps the user to book a flight and delete it at the same time.
 There are many more functionalities to this system that are performed.

 ## Platform Used
 For Project building: <br />